Air Departure Tax

 This proposal, and others contained in that report, were taken forward in the Scotland Act 2016 which received Royal Assent on 23 March 2016.
 Following the commencement of section 17 of that Act on 23 May 2016, the Scottish Parliament obtained the power to legislate for a tax to replace Air Passenger Duty (APD) in Scotland.

-Paragraph 26 of the agreement reached between the Scottish and UK Governments on the Scottish Government’s fiscal framework states that a Scottish APD replacement tax will come into effect in Scotland from April 2018.
+Paragraph 26 of the agreement reached between the Scottish and UK Governments on the Scottish Government’s fiscal framework provides for the introduction of a Scottish APD replacement tax from April 2018.

 The Air Departure Tax (Scotland) Bill was formally introduced before the Scottish Parliament on 19 December 2016, and Parliament approved the Bill on 20 June 2017.
 The Bill can be accessed at: www.parliament.scot/parliamentarybusiness/Bills/102778.aspx.